My Approach to Timeless, Documentary Wedding Photography

 I’ll never forget the first big wedding I attended where every moment was created by the photo/video team.
-The images were stunning, but the experience felt… off.
-Over the years, I’ve experienced everything from highly orchestrated to completely hands-off.
-I now aim for a middle ground: prepare for what will happen naturally and be ready to capture it in real time.
+The images were stunning, but the experience felt a bit off.
+Over the years, I’ve experienced everything from a highly orchestrated approach to one that is more or less hands-off.
+I aim for a middle ground: prepare for what may happen and be ready to capture it in real time.

 The Details

-Details tell a story.
+Details tell a story about the day, your relationship, and sometimes your family history.
 While flat lays of your invitation suite, jewelry, and dress are beautiful, I’m just as interested in you interacting with these items.
 Great photo ops include:

 - Taking the dress off the hanger

-- Steaming your veil, spraying perfume, or putting on earrings
+- Steaming your veil/dress, spraying perfume, or putting on earrings

 - Smelling your bouquet or tucking in a handkerchief